Zabrane/qlnd/doc/LightningTickerplants.md

 Jeremy Lucid is a kdb+ consultant based in Belfast.
-He has worked on real-time Best Execution projects for a major multinational banking institution, and a _Kx for Surveillance_ implementation at a leading options and futures exchange.
+He has worked on real-time Best Execution projects for a major multinational banking institution and a _Kx for Surveillance_ implementation at a leading options and futures exchange.